pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 `
 ```

-If the interval message exceeds ~30 KB, extra fields are omitted and here_now_refresh: true is included.
-Perform a hereNow request to fetch occupants.
+If the interval message would exceed ~30 KB, extra fields are omitted and here_now_refresh: true prompts a hereNow request.

 ```
 `1{